Richard Micaiah Towgood Peacock, RN

 31 Jan 1941

 HMS Tetrarch (Lt.Cdr.
 R.M.T.
-Peacock, RN) conducts exercises of Alexandria with the British destroyers HMS Greyhound (Cdr.
+Peacock, RN) conducted attack and A/S exercises off Alexandria with the destroyers HMS Greyhound (Cdr.
 W.R.
 Marshall-A'Deane, DSO, DSC, RN) and HMS Griffin (Lt.Cdr.
 J. Lee-Barber, DSO, RN).
-(4)
+(5)

 2 Feb 1941

-HMS Tetrarch (Lt.Cdr.
+Around 0900B/2, HMS Tetrarch (Lt.Cdr.
 R.M.T.
 Peacock, RN) departed Alexandria for her 10th war patrol (5th in the Mediterranean).
-She was ordered to patrol off Benghazi.
+She was ordered to patrol in the Gulf of Sirte off Benghazi.

 For the daily positions of HMS Tetrarch during this patrol see the map below.